6 Japanese Books to Enjoy This Summer

 5. The Memory Police by Yoko Ogawa

 This novel needs no introduction for fans of Yoko Ogawa—she is a master of suspense, twists, and in-depth characters.
 In her new Orwellian novel, a young writer lives on an island where things (or people) that have disappeared no longer exist in the minds of those who live there.
-He discovers that his editor is going to be taken by the Memory Police, a group that exists to erase everything from a person, an animal, or even a book.
+She discovers that her editor is going to be taken by the Memory Police, a group that exists to erase everything from a person, an animal or even a book.
 In this surreal world, once something is forgotten, it’s gone for good.
-Miraculously, the writer retains his memory and embarks on a journey to rescue his editor while pretending that he is just like everyone else.
+Miraculously, the writer retains her memory and embarks on a journey to rescue her editor while pretending that she is just like everyone else.
 It’s provocative, captivating, and stays with you long after you’ve finished reading.

 Book translated by Stephen Snyder